 Physician Assistant Studies

 Wayne State University offers an excellent Master's degree in Physician Assistant Studies through the Eugene Applebaum College of Pharmacy and Health Sciences.
-The Pre-Med and Health Science Center supports students intending to apply to this program throughout their undergraduate career.
+The PMHSC supports students intending to apply to this program throughout their undergraduate career.
 Additionally, we encourage and support applications to all programs where the applicant will be competitive.
-WSU students preparing for PA school who would like to receive the communications, services, and support of the WSU Pre-med and Health Science Center can elect to join our Pre-PA database.
-This database assigns students a Pre-PA attribute code (PPA) which also allows us to track our pre-PA population and to develop support programs that will enhance student success.
+WSU students preparing for PA school who would like to receive the communications, services, and support of the WSU PMHSC can elect to join our Pre-PA database.
+This database assigns students a Pre-PA attribute code (PPA) which also allows us to track our Pre-PA population and to develop support programs that will enhance student success.

 Students must earn a bachelor's degree prior to beginning this program.
 While the admissions committee does not prefer one major over another, it is important to pick a major that allows you to achieve excellent grades while working on the program prerequisites.
 All program prerequisites for WSU's program must be completed with a B (3.0) or better.
 Keep in mind that other PA programs may have different grade minimums and prerequisites.

 |BIO 3200 and one other physiology course||6-7 cr|

 |NFS 2030 or 3230||3 cr|

 |STA 1020 or PSY 3010||3 cr|